kneelinghorse/Semantext-Hub/docs/runtime/runtime-registry-migration.md

 ## Overview

 This is the authoritative guide for working with the unified runtime registry server.
-After completing Mission IM-01 (phases A-D), the OSSP-AGI project has fully migrated from the legacy JSONL-based registry to the canonical SQLite-based runtime registry.
+After completing Mission IM-01 (phases A-D), the Semantext Hub project has fully migrated from the legacy JSONL-based registry to the canonical SQLite-based runtime registry.

 **Key Principle:** `packages/runtime/registry/server.mjs` is the **single entry point** for all registry operations.